WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 3. Member is still required to meet attendance requirements while on probation.

-4. Member who is placed on probation and/or suspended for any 2 out of 3 consecutive years may be expelled from the Association.
+4. Member who is placed on probation and/or suspended for all or any part of any 2 out of 3 consecutive years may be expelled from the Association.

 Section 8.
 Suspended Membership

-1. Member who does not meet the refresher examination requirements of the Association will be placed on suspension.
+1. Member who does not meet the recertification examination requirements of the NJSOA will be placed on suspension.

 2. Member who does not attend a rules interpretation meeting as mandated by the NJSIAA will be placed on suspension.